gpaumier/gp2/src/pages/home.rst

 Centering the human element
 ---------------------------

-Very few problems are purely technical; solving a problem often means understanding the human emotions in the room, as well as cognitive biases, power dynamics, historical context, privilege, and structural inequality.
+Very few problems are purely technical; solving a problem often means understanding the human emotions in the room, as well as cognitive biases, power dynamics, historical context, privilege, and structural inequity.
 My own journey of self-discovery has taught me how to better consider the variety of subjective human experiences.
 In particular, when solving problems, I believe it is essential to accept our human fallibility, acknowledge failures, and learn from them.

 I feel compelled to use my skills for the common good, and I have a particular affinity for mission-driven organizations that seek transformative social change.
 I find John Rawls's "veil of ignorance" approach to be a useful basis for a theory of justice, particularly in the context of the climate crisis.
 I believe in building a fair, just, pluralistic society, and in dismantling systems of oppression.